 (iv) Using charity which has been set aside for poor people, orphans and widows.
 Such people are miserable and not very well known, move around a lot from town to town, and hardly anybody knows them.
 Anybody who uses their charity won't know to whom to pay it back.

-(v) Accepting a bribe in order to bias a judgement.
-One who does so will not feel as though he is having is judgement affected and so will not correct it, for this matter is uncontrollable.
+(v) Accepting a bribe in order to bias a judgment.
+One who does so will not feel as though he is having is judgment affected and so will not correct it, for this matter is uncontrollable.
 Furthermore, one is causing the briber to sin.

 4) There are five sins for which one [probably] won't repent, because in most people's opinions these are minor sins and not even considered as sins.
 These sins are as follows: